ali-raheem/Aify/README.md

 3. Click the Aify icon in the top right (near the lightbulb) and pick an action
 4. A popup will open and await the response from the API.
 This may take time at periods of high load.

+## Tips and Tricks

+You can add, edit and remove prompts from the `settings` page.

+`gpt-3.5-turbo` is faster and cheaper than `gpt-4`, but not as "smart".

+The prompt name (text box) is what is shown in the Aify context menu, and the prompt itself (the textarea) is prepended to the highlighted text separated by newline --- newline which makes it easy for the model to see whats what but isn't harmful if the prompt is empty.

 ## Building

 The contents of `plugin/` should be zipped into a file ending `.xpi`.